Azure-Samples/active-directory-b2c-php-webapp-openidconnect/README.md

 ##### Push your code to the Azure website.
 + Now set up deployment settings.
 Click on Deployment Source in your settings blade and select Local Git Repository.
 + Then click Deployment Credentials and set up your username and password for deployment.
 + Last, open up the Properties blade.
-Copy down the deployment URL.
+Copy down the git URL.
 + In the terminal, use the commands "git init" and "git remote add azure [deployment URL]" to set up deployment to Azure.
 + Commit using normal git commands.
 + Use "git push azure master" to deploy online.